Skip to main content

 Not sure if Projul is the right fit?
 Hear from contractors who use it every day.

-Projul’s customer management tools help contractors build stronger relationships, saving $4,788/year in admin costs while improving client interactions.
+Projul’s customer management tools help contractors build stronger relationships, saving significant time on admin tasks while improving client interactions.
 It can be both frustrating and fruitless for a customer if a company responds to their honest feedback with a list of defensive explanations.
 Make sure to take time at the beginning of the letter to share that you see what they’re saying and understand how it must have made them feel.

 This is key for both positive and negative feedback.
 Simply put, customers want to feel heard.
 They want to know that their feedback is actually going to be used to improve the customer experience.
 So, show them that it’s meaningful to you by responding with empathy and care.